cross-seed/cross-seed.org/docs/tutorials/unraid.md

 ## Installation

-To install in unRAID, the easiest setup will be to use the [Community Applications](https://forums.unraid.net/topic/38582-plug-in-community-applications/) app (Apps section in the unRAID WebUI).
+To install in Unraid, the easiest setup will be to use the [Community Applications](https://forums.unraid.net/topic/38582-plug-in-community-applications/) app (Apps section in the Unraid WebUI).
 Go to the **Apps** tab and search for `cross-seed`.
 We have an official container now, which is under "ambipro's Repository".
 Click on the "Install" button.
 This will take you to the template configuration.